 Smartphones are probably the most used and abused technology in recent memory.
 We carry them everywhere with us so they are stored in pants pockets, coat pockets, purses, belt holsters, armbands, and more.
-Wherever you carry your, more than likely, you eventually recognise the need to clean your device.
+Wherever you carry your, more than likely, you eventually recognize the need to clean your device.
 Sure, getting a screen cleaner will do the trick for the screen but it is also very important to clean other ports.
 Probably the most important of the other holes and gaps in your phone is your Lightning Port.
 As the primary source of charging your iPhone as well as connecting to PCs, the cleanliness of the Lightning Port is often forgotten.
 Here’s how to clean this all important port with a toothpick of all things.

 See Also: How to Repair a cracked iPhone or iPad